toddcf/code-snippets/javascript/objects/promise/promise-overview.md

 The following example will take in an array containing whatever toppings you want and "bake" a pizza with them.
 (The "baking" consists of a setTimeout of 5 seconds so that our Promise has something to wait for.)
 See below for walkthrough.

+. . .
+Unless the user tries to pass "anchovies" as a topping.
+The first thing the Promise does is invoke the `reject` method if that happens.

 ```
 function makePizza(toppings) {
   const pizzaPromise = new Promise(function (resolve, reject) {
+    // Reject if user tries to make with anchovies:
+    if (toppings.includes('anchovies')) {
+      reject(`No anchovies allowed.`);
+    }
     // Wait 5 seconds for the pizza to cook:
     setTimeout(function () {
       resolve(`pizza made with ${toppings.join(', ')}.`);